matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 ### Versioning

-In order to aid discovery, servers SHOULD add an extra key to `/_matrix/client/r0/versions` which indicates which low bandwidth features are supported on this server.
+In order to aid discovery, servers MUST add an extra key to `/_matrix/client/r0/versions` which indicates which low bandwidth features are supported on this server.
 This object looks like:
 ```
 "m.low_bandwidth": {